kby-ai/FaceAttribute-Android/README.md

 :star: :star: :star: Do not forget to star (Top right of this page) it if you like this repo :star: :star: :star:

-> The demo is integrated with KBY-AI's Premium Face SDK.
+> The demo is integrated with KBY-AI's Premium Face Mobile SDK.

   | Basic      | Standard | Premium |
   |------------------|------------------|------------------|